1) Up In The Air

 2) Building Pyramids

 Transport is not the only source of carbon emissions of course.
 Staying at home is enough.
-In fact, the majority of global CO2 comes from our use of lighting and heating, and as it turns out, China has just brought into existence 64 million new apartment flats.
+In fact, the majority of global CO2 comes from our use of lighting and heating.
+At the beginning of the 21st century, China brought into existence over 64 million new apartment flats.
 That’s a lot of light and heat.
-Oh but wait, they’re all empty…
+Oh but wait, they were all empty…

 3) To Fill The Empty Spaces